 When can my child return to sports after suffering a concussion?

 It depends.
 Concussions affect children in different ways.
-Some children may recover quickly; Others may have symptoms that last for weeks.
+Some children may recover quickly while others may have symptoms that last for weeks.
 Allowing the injury to fully heal will help lower the risk of second-impact syndrome, a condition that causes further and more serious brain damage.

 What are the possible long-term effects of a concussion on my child?